Column

 In 2022 I interviewed the Minister of Culture in Denmark on diversity in the world of visual arts in Denmark.

-Gender is not just a trend that fills in gaps in the history of art, but also an essential part of art history and art theory, on equal footing with new areas of basic research – for example, colonisation and race issues that redefine the history of art, forcing it to take a long hard look at itself and its methodology.
+Gender is not just a trend that fills in gaps in the history of art, but also an essential part of art history and art theory, on equal footing with new areas of basic research that redefine the history of art – forcing it to take a long hard look at itself and its methodology.

 “If you do a Gerhard Richter show, people think it will be a blockbuster.
 It won’t be.
 Whereas Hilma will.
 Museums at the level of program and board are suffering from being behind the times.”